solstice23/typst-ribbony/ribbons.typ

 			let in-acc-size = (:)
 			let out-acc-size = (:) // if undirected, only use out-acc-size let drawn = (:) // drawn[from][to] = bool, for drawing undirected edges only once

+			// if undirected, we combine all out and in edges and use this instead let (merged-out-edges, merged-in-edges) = merge-duplicated-edges(nodes)

 			for (node-id, properties) in nodes {
 				let angle = properties.angle
 				let node-arc = properties.arc